Center for Cybersecurity and Network Management

 As our world becomes increasingly connected, and digital exchange continues to dominate communications, cyber threats have quickly changed from an occasional nuisance into a matter of national interest.
 As a result, the need for Cybersecurity has grown exponentially, with jobs far outpacing graduates.
 The Center for Cybersecurity and Network Management provides our students and community with the information and resources they need to prepare for Cybersecurity careers, to stay connected with Cybersecurity professionals, provide information on Cybersecurity events, and to keep pace with the evolving threat landscape.

 The CNM Program receives oversight from a National Advisory Board.
-To see the list of members, click here.
+See the list of members.

-Message from the Cybersecurity and Network Management Coordinator
+Message from the Cybersecurity and Network Management Degree

 With the projected global shortfall of almost 2 million Cybersecurity professionals in 2021, it became increasingly critical to promote the development of new Cybersecurity degree programs.
 As cybersecurity matures as an interdisciplinary profession from the obvious computer science and information and telecommunication technology areas to business, psychology, criminal justice, political science, law, law enforcement, and more, additional capabilities and knowledge beyond IT skills are required to perform and meet the increasing need of high-quality cyber security professionals across multiple industries and economic sectors.